danielhasse/Gatewaydocumentation/README.md

-# Gatewayd Services in Ubuntu Server 20.04
+# Gatewayd Services - Ubuntu Server 20.04
 Documentation on how to set DNS, DHCP, Firewall, NAT and Caching services on Ubuntu 20.04
 Note: This installation was done on VMWare, But the configuration files will work for any install.